piotrmurach/necromancer/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/piotrmurach/necromancer.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/piotrmurach/necromancer/blob/master/CODE_OF_CONDUCT.md).

 1. Fork it ( https://github.com/piotrmurach/necromancer/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)